PaperBag PlayBack Theatre

 Our players possess a diverse and rich mix of personal and professional skills, and life experiences.
 Their backgrounds include the performing and visual arts, therapeutic and counselling practice, and community and corporate facilitation, mediation and training.

-Dan Collinson.
-For more than 4 years now Dan Collinson has been an enthusiastic improviser.
-Being introduced to Interplay in 2003, and Contact Improvisation in 2005, his passion for creative, authentic expression has grown and developed, drawing him to Playback Theatre in late 2006.
-"Deep down, I believe that everyone yearns for what they say to be heard and validated.
-In Playback Theatre, you see this in action, when what you share literally comes to life!"
+Dan Collinson has been an enthusiastic improviser for several years.
+Introduced to Interplay in 2003, and Contact Improvisation in 2005, his passion for creative, authentic expression has grown and developed, drawing him to Playback Theatre in 2006. ”Deep down, I believe that everyone yearns for what they say to be heard and validated.
+In Playback Theatre, you see this in action, when what you share literally comes to life!”
 Dan works as a Physiotherapist and Pilates instructor, and also teaches Interplay to both children and adults.

-Janet Linnell.
-Janet was introduced to spontaneous theatre in 1982 through Sydney Drama Action.
+Janet Linnell was introduced to spontaneous theatre in 1982 through Sydney Drama Action.
 Since that time she has continued to train across the arts in areas including voice, mask work, movement and dance.
 Janet was drawn to Playback because of the heart-warming way it brings together actors and audience to co-create theatre right in the moment.
 “I love Playback because it searches out the truth of each story in a form of theatre which is respectful, edgy, and entertaining”.
 Janet is a trained Somatic Therapist and has also trained in Psychodrama.
-She has been a member of Paperbag since 2002.

-Peter O'Connell.
-For over a decade now Peter has worked as a facilitator with both community and corporate groups.
-He has been an active playback performer and conductor since early 2000, first with Hunter Region Playback Theatre, and more recently with PaperBag PlayBack.
+Peter O’Connell has worked for over two decades as a facilitator with both community and corporate groups.
+Originally joining Hunter Region Playback Theatre in 2000 he has remained an active playback performer and conductor ever since.
 Accredited with the Australian Institute of Group Leaders (AIGL), and an adherent to the principles and practices of Open Space Technology, he strives to create spaces as catalysts for participants to discover and optimise their full and collective potential.
-"For me Playback offers an elegant and powerful way for groups to gain a greater appreciation of what it is that they share in common".
-As part of his recent postgraduate studies in Alternative Dispute Resolution Peter explored the relationship between conflict resolution, group processes, and action methods including Playback.
+“For me Playback offers an elegant and powerful way for groups to gain a greater appreciation of what it is that they share in common”.
+As part of his postgraduate studies in Alternative Dispute Resolution Peter explored the relationship between conflict resolution, group processes, and action methods including Playback.

-Sally Swain was fortunate to be encouraged from an early age to paint, write, sing, dance and put on plays in the garden shed.
+And currently on leave from troupe is Sally Swain who was fortunate to be encouraged from an early age to paint, write, sing, dance and put on plays in the garden shed.
 She is the creator of four books, including ‘Great Housewives of Art’ and ‘Once upon a Picture’.
 She runs Art and Soul - helping individuals and groups free up creatively.
 At a 40th birthday party in the early 1990s Sally found herself playing an 8 year old ‘fortune teller’.
 While she had never seen Playback before, she loved the feeling of being immersed in deep play and being able to offer something of value to others at the same time.
-Drama Action, Playback and Psychodrama training followed, and in 1997 Sally initiated PaperBag Playback.
-She is delighted that the troupe continues to go from strength to strength, and still loves the fabulous combination of self-expression and service to others.
+Drama Action, Playback and Psychodrama training followed, and in 1997 Sally founded PaperBag PlayBack theatre.
+Today she still loves the fabulous combination of self-expression and service to others that playback theatre offers.
 Sally holds a BA Hons Psych, Dip Ed Art, and is an accredited Hart Life coach.

 Privacy Disclaimer